I have had Covid-19. Can I still get vaccine in France?

 Studies reveal no serious adverse effects of vaccine on patients who have already had Covid-19

-Reader question: Should I get vaccinated even if I have already had Covid-19?
+Reader question: I am 68 and I had Covid-19 back in May, 2020.
+Should I get vaccinated even if I have already had Covid-19?

 France’s health body the Haute Autorité de Santé (HAS) published a recommendation on this matter on December 18, 2020.

 It states that, “to date, the data does not indicate whether there is any benefit to vaccinate people who have already been infected with CoV-2-SARS.”

 “The duration of long-term immunity conferred by Covid-19 is currently unknown.
 Although the actual frequency of reinfection cases is difficult to establish, the number of published cases of reinfection documented remains low for the moment (about 10).”

 The authority notes, though, that there are “no particular serious adverse effects when a person who has already had Covid-19 is vaccinated”.
 This is based on studies carried out over a period of three months.